fkie-cad/windowsScripts/winpe/README.md

 * /ps Add PowerShell support.
 * /u The current username, needed for /bg.
 * /vsr Copy msvc**.dll and vc**.dll runtime.dlls form host C:\Windows\System32 (or C:\Windows\SysWOW64 ) to WinPE System32.

+**Remarks**
+The `/vsr` only works, if the runtime libs are present on the host system.
+This may be changed soon.